Watson throws 5 TDs, 3 to Fuller; Texans top Falcons 53-32

 UP NEXT

-Falcons: Host Arizona next Sunday.
+Falcons: Visit Arizona next Sunday.

 Texans: Visit Chiefs next Sunday.